Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

-Due to the reconstruction ambiguity of AE, high reconstruction errors often appear at high frequency regions, e.g., around normal region boundaries, leading to false positive detection.
-To address this problem, AE-U \citep{mao2020abnormality} proposed to refine the $\mathcal{A}_{rec}$ using estimated pixel-wise uncertainty.
-It generates the reconstruction $\hat{\bm{x}}_i$ and corresponding uncertainty $\bm{\sigma}^2(\bm{x}_i)$ for each input $\bm{x}_i$, trained by:
+Due to the reconstruction ambiguity of the AE, high reconstruction errors often appear at high-frequency regions, e.g., around normal region boundaries, leading to false positives.
+To address this problem, AE-U \citep{mao2020abnormality} was proposed to refine the $\mathcal{A}_{rec}$ using the estimated pixel-wise uncertainty.
+It generates the reconstruction $\hat{\bm{x}}_i$ and corresponding uncertainty $\bm{\sigma}^2(\bm{x}_i)$ for each input $\bm{x}_i$, and is trained by

 Training on normal images, the numerator of the first term is an \emph{MSE} loss to minimize the reconstruction error, while the $\sigma_p^2(\bm{x}_i)$ at the denominator will be learned automatically to be large at pixels with high reconstruction errors to minimize the first term.
-Besides, the second term drives the predicted uncertainty to be small at other regions.
-The two loss terms together ensures that the predicted uncertainty will be larger at only normal regions with high reconstruction errors, thus it can be used to refine the anomaly score at pixel-level.
+Additionally, the second term drives the predicted uncertainty to be small in other regions.
+The two loss terms together ensure that the predicted uncertainty will be larger at only normal regions with high reconstruction errors.
+Thus, it can be used to refine the AS at the pixel level.

-In this work, we design a strategy similar to AE-U while adapting to DDAD well.
-We use AE-U as the backbone of DDAD, and utilize the uncertainty predicted by our NDM, which is trained on only normal dataset, to refine our intra- and inter-discrepancy at the $p$-th pixel as:
+In this work, we design a strategy similar to that of AE-U while adapting it to DDAD well.
+We use AE-U as the backbone of DDAD, and utilize the uncertainty predicted by our NDM, which is trained on only the normal dataset, to refine our intra- and inter-discrepancy at the $p$-th pixel as follows:

-where $\sigma_p$ is the average uncertainty predicted by AE-Us in NDM.
+where $\sigma_p$ is the average uncertainty predicted by AE-U in the NDM.